vlad17/vlad17.github.io/_posts/2021-04-25-map-reduce-to-flatmap-fold.md

 # breathing high-pressure oxygen for long periods can causes oxygen toxicity one of the side effects
 ```

-Let's do a typical map-reduce with to get the top words.
+Let's do a typical map-reduce with spark to get the top words.

 ```
 pyspark